m0nik3r/write-ups-2016/csaw-ctf-2016-quals/Web/wtfsh2.md

  It doesn't use quotes to wrap around the strings that it adds together, so the vulnerability is that you can make the server ignore the ${next_reply_id} if you shove a space in the request back to the server.

- So I went ahead and fired up buprsuit and firefox.
+ So I went ahead and fired up burpsuite and firefox.
 First I made an account called $get_flag2, made a new post and captured the reply with burpsuite, which is as follows:

  ~~~
  POST /reply.wtf?post=uZyis HTTP/1.1